patricktrainer/patricktrainer.github.io/content/posts/Modeling-subscription-revenue.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Modeling-subscription-revenue
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Modeling-subscription-revenue

-# Modeling-subscription-revenueThese data points help the business understand the health of your subscriber base, specifically:
+These data points help the business understand the health of your subscriber base, specifically:
 - The health of your subscriber base even when you have seasonality in renewals (since you amortize your revenue over months)
 - The source of revenue changes: new customers, upgrades, downgrades, churns, or reactivations
 - The value of a customer based on how long a given user keeps paying you money: customer lifetime value, average contract value